-Soups, sauces, casseroles, and other dishes might benefit from its depth and taste.
+Soups, sauces, casseroles, and other dishes might benefit from their depth and taste.

-Vegetable stock is simple to make, particularly if you’ve a refrigerator full of veggie scraps.
+Vegetable stock is simple to make, particularly if you have a refrigerator full of veggie scraps.

 However, most veggies are safe to eat.
 Leaves, indigestible vegetable and onion stems, stiff vegetable and mushroom marks the end, stalks, roots, and stems can all be used.